 The clutch feels soft while pressing - Because the clutch assembly is heavy, it should require some force to press the clutch pedal.
 If it is easier than usual to press the clutch pedal, there is an issue with your clutch.

 The clutch feels like it's slipping - If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
 You may notice that the engine RPM is rising, but the car is not going any faster.
 If you continue to press the clutch with no result, the other parts of your engine can overheat, causing more significant damage.

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 Look no further than Rod's Master Auto Tech in Whatcom to fulfill all your auto repair needs.
-We've been repairing vehicles since 2007 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 2007, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Rod's Master Auto Tech in Bellingham today!
 You can schedule an appointment with us online at https://masterautotechllc.com/ or give us a call today.
 Rod's Master Auto Tech - Your Expert Source For Auto Repair.